 The style argument is handled the same as para.
+See table for a list of recognized style names and style properties.

 If sep is not #f, it is inserted as a new column between every column in the table; note that any table-columns or table-cells property in style must take the added columns into account.
 Otherwise, the default style places no space between table columns.
 When sep would be placed before a 'cont, a 'cont is inserted, instead.